searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetListOptions/readme.md

 ```

 ### checkbox
-The `checkbox` prop specifiesan object with `Checkbox` component props.
+The `checkbox` prop specifies an object with `Checkbox` component props.
 See `Checkbox` component documentation for further details.

 ### Events